-" Hi Gianca!!
+User comment: " Hi Gianca!!
 Great site brother!!
 It must feel great knowing that your spirit of sharing and making learning guitar fun for so many students who would otherwise not be able to learn guitar, become serious players and students.
-Music shall always remain the one master key to every heart on the planet. " - [ read more ]
+Music shall always remain the one master key to every heart on the planet. " - ( read more )

-In this series of articles you'll learn the fretboard geometry, understanding how it works and how memorize the notes in an easy way.
+In this series of articles you'll learn guitar fretboard theory and geometry, understanding how it works and how to memorize the notes in an easy way.

 Spice up your riffs with easy Open Position Runs!
 Video lessons with explanations and tabs.

 Here's what Steve Vai taught us during his Masterclass in Verona, Italy.
 Goal settings, visualization, inner ear developing, it has been a very exciting night.

 In this post we will apply modern neuroscience discoveries for an effective guitar practice, in order to maximize results and effectiveness.
 You'll find tips and tricks on concentration, memory, rest, practice..

 Blues scales! we are going to expand upon that by adding a new note to the Pentatonic Scale, and give you some more techniques to work on, that will make your riffs much more dynamic..

 Make your audience feel the rhythm: learn how to strum chords on guitar with rhythm patterns, beat and syncopation.

 Learn the basics of flamenco spanish guitar online: most common scales, chord progressions, and a bit of flamenco history..